By Emily Gantt

 Playing couch co-op is a great way to bond with a gamer in your life, but did you know they make games specifically for dogs too?
 While your pup probably won't make top ranks in an RPG, they'll master nose-touch games like catching fish and popping bubbles!
 While your pup plays their own tablet games, grab the controllers and have some healthy competition with your significant other!

 What better time to try something new than on Valentine's Day?
 Pottery throwing is a great (and non-toxic) craft to try with your loved ones.
-Take turns creating freeform masterpieces like plates, vases, even dog bowls for your fur-baby.
+Take turns creating free-form masterpieces like plates, vases, and even dog bowls for your fur-baby.

 Pro tip: Make sure you buy air-dry or oven-dry clay if you don't have access to a kiln.
 You can find moredog-friendly Valentine's crafts here.

 Put a different spin on movie night, with a "drive-in" right in your living room!
 Order a pizza and fire up the projector for some of your favorite classics.
 Your pet family will eat up the snuggles — the flick is just a bonus.

 Need some ideas on what to watch?
 Check out some of our favorite movies and shows!